Missouri Master Gardener Program Policies and Procedures

 The Missouri Master Gardener program trains volunteers to educate others about safe, effective and sustainable horticultural practices that build healthy gardens, landscapes and communities.
 Master Gardener Trainees are expected to volunteer for the number of hours equal to the number of hours of classroom training they received.
-Typically, this is 30 hours, although additional volunteer hours might be required by certain areas.
+Typically, this is 30 hours, although additional volunteer hours might be required by certain local training programs.
 Most trainees find this volunteer component rewarding, and sometimes even more educational than time spent in the classroom.
-Trainees have one year following completion of core training to complete their initial volunteer service.
+Trainees have one year following the completion of core training to complete their initial volunteer service.

 Upon completion of their initial volunteer commitment, trainees become certified as Missouri Master Gardeners.
 To maintain active status, a Missouri Master Gardener must provide at least 20 hours of volunteer service each year.

 Volunteering as a Master Gardener is a benevolent act but certain guidelines should be followed.
 Adherence to these guidelines will help to maintain the integrity of the program as well as public trust.
 Missouri Master Gardener volunteers are representatives of University of Missouri Extension.
 In short, Master Gardeners are to represent both University of Missouri Extension and the Master Gardener program with dignity and pride and are expected to adhere to Extension's volunteer conduct policy, which can be downloaded from http:// extension.missouri.edu/volunteerpolicy.
 They are to perform their duties in a professional and timely manner.
-They should at all times be courteous and respectful to others, dress appropriately, be responsible and accountable for personal actions, and abstain from the use of alcohol when representing MU Extension.
-Additionally, Missouri Master Gardener volunteer service activities must adhere to University of Missouri Extension’s nondiscrimination policy, which states that equal opportunity is extended to all participants in Extension programs and activities without discrimination on the basis of their race, color, religion, sex, sexual orientation, national origin, age, disability or status as a protected veteran.
+They should at all times be courteous and respectful to others, dress appropriately, be responsible and accountable for personal actions, and abstain from the use of alcohol when representing University of Missouri Extension.
+Additionally, Missouri Master Gardener volunteer service activities must adhere to University of Missouri Extension's nondiscrimination policy, which states that equal opportunity is extended to all participants in Extension programs and activities without discrimination on the basis of their race, color, religion, sex, sexual orientation, national origin, age, disability or status as a protected veteran.
 Special accommodations because of a disability will be provided to Extension program participants whenever possible.

 Approved service activities